-The Vision and Eye Research Institute (VERI), formerly VERU, offers a multi-disciplinary collaborative environment for all vision and eye research in Anglia Ruskin University by building on existing and new collaborative research links amongst the different departments and faculties.
+The Vision and Eye Research Institute (VERI), part of the School of Medicine, is a multi-disciplinary collaborative platform for all vision and eye research in different departments and faculties within ARU.

-It brings in research expertise across a wide range of specialities including optometry, ophthalmology, computing sciences, human movement sciences, sports sciences, biomedical sciences, psychology, hearing sciences and business.
+VERI’s research expertise from across ARU includes optometry, ophthalmology, computing sciences, human movement sciences, sports sciences, public health, biomedical sciences, psychology, hearing sciences, and business.

 Vision and Eye Research Institute (VERI)